EarliTecDx/.github/.github/PULL_REQUEST_TEMPLATE.md

 ## :page_facing_up: Description of Changes
 _Add a description of the changes for the PR_

-## :link: Related Work Items,Issues, and Documents
+## :link: Related DevOps Work Items, GitHub Issues, and Grand Avenue Documents
 -

 ## :white_check_mark: Checklist